-The direct-entry nursing student enters the accelerated prelicensure portion of the master's program as a graduate student.
-The first 16 months (four semesters) of the program consist of intensive, sequential classes and clinical with combined undergraduate- and graduate-level courses.
-Students earn a Bachelor of Science in Nursing (BSN) after this part of the program.
+The Direct-Entry Nursing student enters the accelerated prelicensure portion of as a graduate student with an undergraduate non-nursing degree and completion of program prerequisites.
+The first 16 months (four semesters) of the program consist of intensive, sequential classes and clinical with combined undergraduate- and graduate-level courses after which, students earn a Bachelor of Science in Nursing (BSN).
+Students are then eligible to sit for the NCLEX -RN.
+Once licensed as a Registered Nurse (RN), students continue their education to become a Master's prepared Advanced Practice Nurse in an area of specialization.

-For more information, please see the DE Program Requirements in the Northeastern University Graduate Course Catalog at: http://catalog.northeastern.edu/graduate/health-sciences/nursing/nursing-direct-entry-ms/
+For more information, please see the DE Program Requirements in the Northeastern University Graduate

+Course Catalog at: http://catalog.northeastern.edu/graduate/health-sciences/nursing/nursing-direct-entry-ms/